tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/用户指南/虚拟节点管理/虚拟节点 Pod 调度说明_intl_en.md

 When each Pod scheduled to the virtual node is created, a temporary image storage of no more than 20 GiB will be allocated.

 >!
->- Temporary image storage will be deleted when the pod lifecycle ends.
+>- Temporary image storage will be deleted when the Pod lifecycle ends.
 Therefore, please do not store important data in it.
 >- The actual available storage will be less than 20 GiB due to the stored images.
->- You are recommended to mount important data and large files to Volume for persistent storage.
+>- It is recommended to mount important data and large files to Volume for persistent storage.

 #### Pod network